 The nearly 100 students in Aerospace Enterprise work on innovative and relevant aerospace projects for government and industry.
 The team competes nationally in the University Nanosat-6 Competition to design and build a satellite to launch into space.
 Following the team's first-place finish in 2011, members prepared MTU's Oculus-ASR nanosatellite for launch from Cape Canaveral on a SpaceX Falcon Heavy as part of the US Department of Defense Space Test Program.
 Oculus was launched in Summer 2019.
 A second satellite—Stratus, named for its cloud-imaging mission—was carried to the International Space Station in a SpaceX Dragon cargo capsule on a Falcon 9 rocket in 2022.
 The team's most recent satellite—Auris, was designed as a 'listening satellite' to monitor communication from other satellites to estimate bandwidth utilization.
 As one of three teams selected to move forward from the most recent competition, MTU secured a third launch opportunity.
 Mission accomplished!

 Blue Marble Security is a student-led virtual company focused on thoughtful technology use.
 The team conducts industry-sponsored R&D and commercial product development in fields including security, industrial process control, and the environment.
 One of Blue Marble's recent client success stories was working with Ford Motor Company on a solution for replacing obsolete CRT monitors with off-the-shelf LED displays in its Research and Innovation Center.
 “Given an unstructured problem and a supply of pizza and energy drinks, they were able to find a solution that meets the requirement at a price that thrills the accounting department.
 I couldn't be prouder of them," said faculty team advisor Glen Archer.

 A vehicle that gets more than 1,000 mpg?
 Michigan Tech students built it.
-Supermileage Systems Enterprise designs, engineers, and fabricates single-person, high-efficiency vehicles for the Society of Automotive Engineers (SAE) Supermileage competition.
+Supermileage Systems Enterprise, a part of Advanced Motorsports Enterprise, designs, engineers, and fabricates single-person, high-efficiency vehicles for the Society of Automotive Engineers (SAE) Supermileage competition.
 In addition to its internal combustion-powered vehicle, the team also built an battery-electric version for the Shell Eco-marathon Americas competition.